Mjuliet/MarketPeak_Ecommerce/README.md

 git branch development
 ```

-  Creates a new branch named "development" from the current branch (usually the main or master branch).
+  This command creates a new branch named "development" from the current branch (usually the main or master branch).

   ![a](./img/31.%20a.png)